hoangnamtrinh/DS_A2/README.md

 ### Expired Data Handling in the Aggregation Server

 The Aggregation Server's mechanism for expunging expired data adopts a soft deletion approach.
 Instead of permanently removing expired data (hard delete), it is retained but marked as unavailable.
 This functionality is facilitated through a data structure that associates a serverId with the timestamp of its last communication with the aggregation system (measured in milliseconds).
 When a client submits a data retrieval request, the system not only checks the storage for the requested data but also verifies the timestamp to ensure that the returned data is not expired.

+This method is highly time-efficient, as it performs timestamp checking associated with the serverId in constant time, O(1).
+This efficiency allows us to efficiently handle a large number of requests while minimizing both the time spent and overhead associated with removing expired data.

 ### Ensuring Fault Tolerance